Lamer87/Space_Engineers_DLC_unlocker/README.md

 ### 🍦 **CreamAPI: `v5.2`**

 **`IMPORTANT NOTICE !!!`**
-DO NOT delete purchased dlcs in "cream_api.ini" file, as it had to be done before.
+DO NOT delete OWNED dlcs from "cream_api.ini", as it had to be done before.
-So, leave the file as is or dlcs blocks will remain locked! (you can overwrite the ini with the one in the zip)
+Leave the file as is or dlcs blocks will remain locked! (you can overwrite your ini with the one in the zip)

 What changes?
 NOT SURE! but i think we have lost the ability to paste owned DLC blocks within projects.
-Before this, it was possible to paste those of purchased dlcs, deleting the corresponding lines from the ini file.
+Before [this](https://steamdb.info/patchnotes/14430725/), it was possible to paste those of purchased dlcs, deleting the corresponding lines from the ini file.
 Can't do anything about that guys, I'm sorry.
-If anyone could verify this by pasting blocks from projects with dlc you own, PLEASE report it [here!](https://github.com/Lamer87/Space_Engineers_DLC_unlocker/issues/51)
+If anyone could verify this by pasting blocks from projects with dlc you own, PLEASE report it [here](https://github.com/Lamer87/Space_Engineers_DLC_unlocker/issues/51).
-I don't have the time to check this.
+I don't have the time to check.

 ---